AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 | Condensation trails         | 1.058.10<sup>-9</sup> | mW/m<sup>2</sup>/km               |

 *Tab.2 Coefficients for estimating the ERF of aviation climate impacts.*

+Also including non-CO<sub>2</sub> effects, aviation (including private and military) generated 3.8% of the effective radiative forcing between 1750 and 2018 and commercial aviation is responsible for 5.1% of the increase in effective radiative forcing over a more recent period (2000-2018).

 Lastly, equivalent emissions can be estimated for simplifying the comparison with CO<sub>2</sub> emissions.